Franchising may be the next big step for your business.

 - After you launch your franchise, what are the costs that will be incurred in promoting and marketing your franchise system and selling franchises?

-Once you’ve determined that your business is franchisable, the next step is to determine whether or not you should franchise your business.
-The steps to help you determine whether or not you should franchise your business include:
+Once you’ve determined that your business is ready for franchising, the next step is to determine whether or not you should franchise your business.
+Follow these steps:

 Step 1: Understand What Franchising Is All About